 Draughts are another bugbear, particularly at this time of year.
 Whilst adequate ventilation is essential for health, a direct draught will soon turn your household of happy hens into very poorly poultry indeed.

 If you would like further advice on Chicken Houses please call us on 01300 345229 or visit our page on Choosing the best Chicken House

 When it comes to providing a cosy winter retreat, preparation is everything.
 Autumn is the time to give the house a really thorough clean with Poultry Shield Liquid, a sanitiser that helps eliminate any dormant red mite, as well as any other mites and bacteria.

 A deep layer of quality Chopped Hemp Bedding for your huddled masses is very important in foul weather, so it's worth spending some time to choose wisely.
 We recommend the dust-free HempBed-E Poultry Bedding particularly because of its high absorbency, good insulation properties and Eucalyptus additives, it will collectively offer your girls the best chance of a warm, comfortable and disease-free winter.

 Aubiose Hemp Bedding is also a very good alternative, but whichever you choose, do ensure that you put down a good thick layer on the henhouse floor and in the nest boxes, regularly remove any mess to discourage rats and the build-up of bacteria.

-For peace of mind I'd also recommend sprinkling a powder disinfectant such as Stalosan F Powder or Bio-Dri Hygiene Powder on the floor as this will absorb much of the moisture as well as killing any opportunist bacteria.
+For peace of mind, I'd also recommend sprinkling a powder disinfectant such as Stalosan F Powder or Bio-Dri Hygiene Powder on the floor as this will absorb much of the moisture as well killing any opportunist bacteria.

 Crazy like a Fox